danielwalker/aws-profile-prompt/README.md

 # Profile name
 [a.au.prod]

-# The role that you're assuming.
+# The role that you are assuming.
 The role specified when creating the sub-account will work.
 role_arn = arn:aws:iam::[sub-account-id]:role/OrganizationAccountAccessRole

 # The default region for the profile.